 - Before any adjustments are made the air filter should be clean and the cylinder cowling fitted.
-Adjusting the carburettor while a dirty air filter is in use will result in a leaner mixture when the filter is finally cleaned.
-This can give rise to serious engine damage. - Carefully turn the L and H-jets clockwise to the bottom.
-Now

-- turn the jets one turn anti-clockwise.
-The carburettor is now set to H=1 and L=1. - Now start the saw according to the starting instructions and run it warm for 10 minutes. - NOTE!
-If the chain rotates the T screw should be turned anti-clockwise until the chain stops. - Place the saw on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.
+Adjusting the carburetor while a dirty air filter is in use will result in a leaner mixture when the filter is finally cleaned.
+This can give rise to serious engine damage. - Carefully turn the L and H needle to the mid point. - Do not attempt to adjust the needles beyond the stops as damage can occur. - Now start the saw according to the starting instructions and run it warm for 10 minutes. - NOTE!
+If the chain rotates the T screw should be turned counter-clockwise until the chain stops. - Place the saw on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.